"Earn the Right" -Conjugate Hybrid Primer

 Row Capacity Benchmark

-Running Clock: 45:00-60:00 Row Capacity Benchmark Performance test.
+Running Clock: 30:00-45:00 Row Capacity Benchmark Performance test.
 Row hard for 10 minutes.
 Record your calorie total, this number retests and should improve.
+The benchmark establishes a baseline; the EMOM that follows is the lactic stimulus.
 Rest 5 minutes Then start EMOM conditioning.

 Circuit